yurig93/oop_ex3/README.md

 ### Visual features
 The implementation visualizes the graph on the screen.
 It supports fixated (x,y) coordinates and NULL coordinates.
-It will will first draw on screen any node with a known position.
+It will first draw on screen any node with a known position.
 Then the world boundaries will be determined for further ratio calculations.

 Each strongly connected component (SCC) with a node that does not have a `GeoLocation` will be assigned a new position for the designated place for the SCC on the map.